Vibranium-Data/RESCO/resco_examples/london.md

 ```

 We can also similarly use Measurements to count the number of customer calls received concerning the incident.
-We can also use Indicators to model restoration times between the time the power disruption Event is generated, and the time the power is restored.

 **Organizations as Entities**